JudeWillmer/Microsoft-Intune-Administration-Lab/01 - Entra ID and Device Enrolment/README.md

 ## Objective

-Review **Microsoft Entra ID sign-in logs** to verify a user's authentication activity and investigate the status of recent sign-in attempts.
+Review Microsoft Entra ID sign-in logs to verify a user's authentication activity and investigate the status of recent sign-in attempts.

 ---

 ## Implementation

-I signed in using the newly created **Hardy Souza** account and then reviewed the user's **interactive sign-in logs** from the **Microsoft Entra Admin Center**.
+I signed in using the newly created Hardy Souza account and then reviewed the user's interactive sign-in logs from the Microsoft Entra Admin Center.

-The logs recorded an initial **Interrupted** sign-in while the new account completed its required authentication process, followed by a **Successful** sign-in.
+The logs recorded an initial Interrupted sign-in while the new account completed its required authentication process, followed by a Successful sign-in.
 I then opened the successful event to review its authentication details and confirm that access had been completed successfully.

-The event details also showed that **multifactor authentication** was required and that the MFA requirement had been satisfied by a claim in the authentication token.
+The event details also showed that multifactor authentication was required and that the MFA requirement had been satisfied by a claim in the authentication token.

 ---